We explain the 101 most important stock market terms and decipher financial jargon with simple definitions and practical examples.

 Many investors consider Small-Cap Stocks risky speculative investments.
 Value investors and bargain hunters often shop for cheap Small-Cap Stocks.

 A Spac stock is an investment vehicle created to acquire or merge with an existing company.
-SPACs are also known as blank check companies because they have no commercial operations when they are first launched.
+SPACs are also known as blank check companies because they have no commercial operations when first launched.
 Investors who are interested in investing in SPACs do so because they believe that the management team of the SPAC will be able to identify and acquire a target company that will be successful.

 In Speculation, the investor only makes money by selling the shares.
 Speculators do not hope to make money from the dividends.